Democrats and Republicans each retained state House seats in special elections held Jan. 14 to fill a pair of vacancies.

 In the 48th House District, which includes parts of Colchester, Lebanon, Mansfield, and Windham, Smith defeated Republican opponent Mark DeCaprio by 213 votes.

-Farnen regained the seat Brenda Kupchick held since 2011.
+Farnen retained the seat Brenda Kupchick held since 2011.
 She resigned in November after being elected first selectwoman.

 The Nov.
 20 death of 12-term state representative Linda Orange created the vacancy in the 48th District.